-Advisory(s); Medical approval from a licensed physician (Recommended, Previous or concurrent).:
+Prerequisite(s): Medical approval from a licensed Medical Doctor only.

 Intercollegiate Women's Volleyball

 ATHL 027 is designed to provide competition in volleyball at the community college level.
 Intercollegiate volleyball will develop intermediate and advanced techniques and knowledge with an emphasis on the individual as well as team skills involved in the game.